1. Main points

 Output per job, UK

-Estimates for gross value added (GVA), jobs and output per job for the whole economy and by section industry, as defined by the Standard Industrial Classification (SIC) 2007.
+Estimates for gross value added (GVA), jobs and output per job by section level industry, as defined by the Standard Industrial Classification (SIC) 2007.
 Contains annual and quarterly statistics.
-Contains estimates for industry quarter on quarter, year on year, and quarter on year contributions to output per job.
+Contains estimates for industry quarter-on-quarter, year-on-year, and quarter-on-year contributions to output per job.

 Labour costs and labour income, UK